T20 Blast: All the best bits from Finals Day at Edgbaston

 While Patel starred for the Outlaws with the bat, it was Harry Gurney's bowling that kept Birmingham at bay in the second innings of Saturday's final.

 The opening bowler went for 17 runs in his four overs, which suffocated the Bears' batting in the early stages of their chase.

 An economy rate of 4.25 per over is a contribution in itself, but the 30-year-old more than played his part in the victory by removing Birmingham's three top-scorers late in the game to help seal the win, and finish with figures of 4-17.

 Captain's catch of the day

 The Bears made the final courtesy of an 11-run victory over Glamorgan in the first semi-final earlier in the day at Edgbaston.
-The victory denied Glamorgan skipper Jacques Rudolph a chance to claim silverware in his final outing in T20 cricket, as he is set to retire from all forms of the game at the end of the season.
+The victory denied Glamorgan skipper Jacques Rudolph a chance to claim silverware in his final outing in T20 cricket.

 Was it one of the catches of the tournament?